European-XFEL/howToMiddlelayer/source/chap1/device_attributes.rst

 Tags and Aliases
 ================

-In Karabo, it is possible to assign a property with tags and aliases.
+It is possible to assign a property with tags and aliases.

-Tags can be multiple per property and can therefore be used to group properties together.
+- Tags can be multiple per property and can therefore be used to group properties together.
-Aliases, which should be treated to be unique, are used to link, for instance, hardware commands to Karabo property names.
+- Aliases are unique and for instance used to map hardware commands to Karabo property names.

 These are typically used both together without the need for keeping several lists of parameters and modes.